algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 While a detailed testing document will be provided separately by the Quality Assurance, this section briefly outlines the general approach to testing and validation for the virtual processor and Assembly language.

 ### General testing philosophy
-- The project adheres to a rigorous testing philosophy to ensure reliability and accuracy in the emulation of old mobile phone functionalities.
+- The project adheres to a rigorous testing philosophy to ensure reliability and accuracy in the emulation of small and limited processor like ARM 16 bits functionalities.
 - Testing encompasses a range of methods, from unit tests for individual components to integration tests that assess the whole system.

 ### Coordination with QA